RaffiDM/Image-Transformation/readme.md

 ### Error: "StreamlitAPIException: default value exceeds max_value"
 - Ensure uploaded images have minimum dimensions of 250x250 pixels
 - Or use images with larger dimensions

+### Batch Processing Tips
+- For Affine transformation in batch mode, use images with similar dimensions
+- The first uploaded image determines reference points for Affine transformation
+- Processing time increases with number of images and their sizes

 ## 🤝 Contributing